mautrix/docs/bridges/general/double-puppeting.md

 Double puppeting can only be enabled after logging into the bridge.
 As with the normal login, you must do this in a private chat with the bridge bot.

-**N.B.** This method is not currently supported in mautrix-imessage and mautrix-slack.
+**N.B.** This method is not currently supported in mautrix-imessage.

 1. Log in on the homeserver to get an access token, for example with the command
    ```shell